-- Work proceeds and is completed within timescales - Work is completed within budget and potential over spends are addressed quickly and decisively, and - Tenant satisfaction is monitored to ensure service standards are realized.
+- Work proceeds and is completed within timescales. - Work is completed within budget and potential overspends are addressed quickly and decisively, and - Tenant satisfaction is monitored to ensure service standards are realised.

-Funding, Financial Plans & Value for Money:
+10.0 Funding, Financial Plans & Value for Money

 The planned and cyclical maintenance programmes will be funded through our rental income, and/or reserves, and/or additional borrowings.
-Works contained within year 1 of our 5 Year Planned and Cyclical Maintenance Programme (see Appendix 1) are included within our approved Budget for the year.
+Works contained within year 1 of our 5 Year Planned and Cyclical Maintenance Programme (see Appendix 1) are included within our approved budget for the year 2023/24.